bbodine1/Hugo-Static-Pages/README.md

 You can use ES6 and use both relative imports or import libraries from npm.

-Any CSS file directly under the `src/css/` folder will get compiled with [PostCSS Next](http://cssnext.io/) to `/dist/css/{filename}.css`.
+Any SCSS file directly under the `src/scss/` folder will get compiled with Sass and PostCSS to `/dist/css/{filename}.css`.
 Import statements will be resolved as part of the build

 ## Environment variables